Undetermined Music Artists

 Film scoring

 After the departure of Peter Gabriel and guitarist Steve Hackett from Genesis, Banks was the first of the three remaining members of the group to release a solo album.
-But unlike Phil Collins and Peter Gabriel , who saw great solo success, and Mike Rutherford , who had a hugely successful side career with Mike + the Mechanics , Banks's solo efforts achieved only modest sales.
-In 1998, fans formed a tribute band called Strictly Banks, and performed a set of Banks's solo songs.
+But unlike Phil Collins and Peter Gabriel , who saw great solo success, and Mike Rutherford , who had a successful side career with Mike + the Mechanics , Banks's solo efforts usually sold only to a core audience of Genesis devotees.
+In 1998, fans formed a tribute band called http://www.strictlybanks.co.uk Strictly Banks, and performed a set of Banks's solo songs.

 Apart from the album The Fugitive (Tony Banks album)|The Fugitive and selected other songs, Banks has employed guest vocalists on his solo albums; these have included (amongst others) Fish (singer)|Fish , Nik Kershaw , Toyah Willcox , Jack Hues and Jim Diamond (Scottish musician)|Jim Diamond .